software-architecture-guild/software-architecture-guild.github.io/content/docs/competencies/modeling/architecture_frameworks/c4_model.md

 ---
 weight: 620
 title: "C4 Model"
-description: "Provide overview of C4 Model as an Architectural Framework"
+description: "This article provides overview of C4 Model as an Architectural Framework"
 icon: "document_scanner"
 date: "2024-09-08T10:39:56+02:00"
 lastmod: "2024-09-08T10:39:56+02:00"
 draft: false
 toc: true
 ---

-## TODO

 The **C4 model** is a hierarchical framework designed for visualizing the architecture of software systems.
 It emphasizes **clarity and simplicity**, making